adiputra17/android-login-app/readme.md

 > A app to learn how to login via some account

 ## Features in this app :
-- Log in with Facebook
+- Sign in with Facebook
 - Sign in with Google
-- Coming Soon...
+- Sign in with Linkedin